kaladron/uscis_test/updating.md

 * <http://clerk.house.gov/xml/lists/MemberData.xml>
 * <http://www.senate.gov/general/contact_information/senators_cfm.xml>

+There are three dart programs in the tool directory that will attempt to automatically download new files and generate JSON files.

-Generate the Dart files from json like so:
+Then generate the Dart files from json like so:

 ```bash
 flutter packages pub run build_runner build --verbose --delete-conflicting-outputs